Metrizing Fairness: Proofs

-of the parametric optimization problem~\eqref{eq:parametric} depends on~$X$ only indirectly through the conditional probability~$\PP[Y=1|X]$, which is assumed to be independent of the protected attribute~$A$.
-Thus, the optimal prediction~$h^\star(X)$ depends on~$X$ only indirectly through~$\PP[Y=1|X]$, too.
+That is, the conditional expectation reduces to a sum, which depends on~$X$ only indirectly through the conditional probability distribution~$\PP_{Y|X}=(\PP_{Y|X}[Y=y_\omega])_{\omega\in\Omega}$, which is assumed to be independent of the protected attribute~$A$.
+Thus, the optimal prediction~$h^\star(X)$ depends on~$X$ only indirectly through~$\PP_{Y|X}$, too.
 Using $\text{I}(Z; Z')$ to denote the mutual information between two random variables~$Z$ and~$Z'$, we then find

-where the second inequality exploits the data processing inequality, and the equality holds because~$\PP[Y=1|X]$ and~$A$ are independent.
+where the second inequality exploits the data processing inequality, and the equality holds because~$\PP_{Y|X}$ and~$A$ are independent.
 Thus, we may conclude that~$\text{I}(h^\star(X);A)=0$, which implies that~$h^\star(X)$ and $A$ are also independent.
 This observation completes the proof. \end{proof}